• About Us

 Senior Subsidized Housing

 Senior subsidized housing generally means apartments or units reserved for older adults where rent is reduced based on income, often through federal, state, or local programs.
-In the U.S., these programs are most commonly run through local public housing authorities (PHAs) and properties that receive subsidies from the U.S. Department of Housing and Urban Development (HUD) or state housing agencies.
+In the U.S., these programs are most commonly run through local public housing a

 Read More